kavehtehrani/archive.today.extension/README.md

 - No user data is collected, stored, or transmitted
 - No analytics or tracking code is included
-- All processing happens locally in your browser
+- Everything happens locally in your browser
-- The extension only interacts with the archive.is service when you explicitly request it

 ## License